sanginovs/personal-website/_posts/2017-06-13-day_second.md

 else:
     return None
 ```
 As the result, the issue was solved.
 It was a good learning experience.
 By tackling one issue, we were able to learn about database concepts, different libraries like Peewee and Jinja, a powerful templating engine in Python.

+So, what else have I learnt today?
+One of the interesting things I learnt about system design was that each system has a file called "**config**".They are used by developers to change settings without recompiling applications.
+For example, they can be used to declare global variables that are used throughout the system.
+A **config** file is very beneficial to the system.
+For example, while developing the system, one could set debugging option to **True**.
+However, if the system is live in the production, one sets the debug option to **False**.

 So far, the internship has not been very challenging to me.
 I'm still learning the systems and their design.
 The first time I looked at them was so overwhelming because there were so many files in each system.
 Now, I feel more comfortable diving into system source code because I feel I'm more familiar with a system design and architecture.